 Study 2.
-In this study, we looked into the effect of covariance misspecification on mean estimation.
-We compared the performance of the robust penalized joint model, denoted rpj in Table 3, method with that of robust and non-robust penalized generalized estimating equations, denoted rpgee and pgee, methods that assume a fixed working correlation matrix and solve (2.2) for the mean.
-The most salient difference of the three methods is that our joint model builds regression models after decomposing the covariance matrix, while RPGEE and PGEE treat the covariance matrix as a nuisance and the marginal variance of y_i is estimated from the sample.
-In PGEE, we set the tuning parameter of the Huber function c as 1,000 and the weight W = I when solving (2.2) for the mean.
+In this study, we aim to look into the effect of covariance misspecification on mean estimation.
+We compare the performance of the robust penalized joint model (RPJ, denoted as rpj in Table 3) method with that of robust and non-robust penalized generalized estimating equations (RPGEE and PGEE, denoted as rpgee and pgee) methods that assume a fixed working correlation matrix and solve (2.2) for the mean.
+The most salient difference of the three methods is that our joint model builds regression models after decomposing the covariance matrix, while RPGEE and PGEE treat the covariance matrix as nuisance where the marginal variance of y_i is estimated by the sample.
+In PGEE, we set the tuning parameter of Huber function c as 1000 and the weight W = I when solving (2.2) for the mean.

-Under the same mean set-up as in Study 1, we considered the covariance structures working independence (IN), auto-regressive (AR), and exchangeable (EX) with correlation parameter 0.5.
-We compared the performance of eight estimators: rpj{ar} and rpj{in} are robust joint models with independent and AR(1) correlation structure assumptions for $Cov(\varepsilon_i^2)$ in (2.4), respectively; $rpgee{in}$, $rpgeee{ar}$, and $rpgeee{ex}$ (or $pgeee{in}$, $pgeee{ar}$, and $pgeee{ex}$) are robust (or nonrobust) penalized GEE estimations with IN, AR and EX as working correlation matrices.
-We adopted SCAD penalty in the study.
+Under the same mean establishment in Study 1, we consider three normal covariance structures: working independence (IN), auto-regressive (AR) and exchangeable (EX) with correlation parameter 0.5.
+We compare the performance of eight estimators: rpj{ar} and rpj{in} are robust joint models with independent and AR(1) correlation structure assumptions for $Cov(\varepsilon_i^2)$ in (2.4) respectively; $rpgeee{in}$, $rpgeee{ar}$ and $rpgeee{ex}$ (or $pgeee{in}$, $pgeee{ex}$) are robust (or non-robust) penalized GEE estimations with IN, AR and EX as working correlation matrices.
+We adopt SCAD penalty in the whole study.

 Table 3 lists the results under NC and C1.
-In the table, we employed MRME (the median of relative model error) to compare the performance of the eight estimators
+In the table, we employ M-RME (the median of relative model error) to compare the performance of eight estimators, where the relative model error of the estimator is defined as

-ME (model error) of the estimator ME of PGEE estimator with true covariance matrix
+$\frac{\text{ME (model error) of the estimator}}{\text{ME of PGEE estimator with true covariance matrix}}$

-In the absence of outliers (NC), in general, pgee estimators performed slightly better than rpgee estimators which in turn were better than the rpj estimators.
-Besides, rpj{in} and rpj{ar} had similar performances, which suggests that the choice of the δ in (2.4) has little effect on the mean and covariance estimation.
-As a result, we fixed $\delta = 0$ in a later application.
+On one side, in the absence of outliers (NC), in general, pgee estimators perform slightly better than rpgee estimators which in turn are better than the rpj estimators.
+Besides, rpj{in} and rpj{ar} always have similar performance, which suggests that the choice of the δ in (2.4) would not have much effect on the mean and covariance estimation.
+As a result, we fix $\delta = 0$ in a later application.